rbalderrin/Winkie/README.md

 •	Solution with high scalability for other regions and types of disasters.

-We have been working in the interaction with the IOT device, generating alerts and storing data in CloudAnt and DB2.
-We also decide to develop a mobile app to simulate the device with the same communication options.
-We are working now in the data analysis for the main application.

 We believe our project has high scalability not only for other regions but also in another natural disasters.